Manish8114/Data-Analytics/README.md

-Internship in Data Analysis by Main Flow Services and Technologies
+Internship in Data Analysis by Main Flow Services and Technologies #mainflow #internship

 Task 1
 1. To create a List and to perform addinf,removing,modifying elements from the list.